JimRaph/web-development-portfolio/Student-Progress-Management-System/README.md

 3. Create a `.env` file in the root directory with the following variables:
 MONGODB_URI=
-EMAIL_USER=
-EMAIL_PASS=
+EMAIL_USER=your-email@gmail.com
+EMAIL_PASS=your-email-password-or-app-password
+CLIENT_URL=frontend url

-4. Seed initial sync configuration: uncomment out the seeding section in the index.js
+4. Seed initial sync configuration (optional but recommended): uncomment the seeding functions in the index.js for the first run- seedStudentsFromRatedList(), seedSyncConfig();
+Since it is reading data directly from codeForce, you have to stop the terminal when you are ok with the amount of data retrieved.
+Or you could use the settimeout function.
-Note: after the first run, comment out the seeding area except for seedSyncConfig() & startSyncCron()
+Note: after the first run, comment out the seeding functions again and uncomment the rest of the functions in the seed database schema except for seedSyncConfig() & startSyncCron().
+Comment out everything if you don't need the cron job.

 ### Running the Application